ksnow-be/push_swap_checker/README.md

 5) In other case, just run it without any flag.

-# EAMPLE WITHOUT FLAG
+# EXAMPLE WITHOUT FLAG

 ![alt text](https://raw.github.com/ksnow-be/push_swap_checker/master/PNGS/JUST1-100.png)

 6) There is a special trigger to check your (1 ..
 5) randoms to check your programm does more than 12 operations.

-# EAMPLE ON 5 RANDOMS
+# EXAMPLE ON 5 RANDOMS

 ![alt text](https://raw.github.com/ksnow-be/push_swap_checker/master/PNGS/JUST5.png)